-The Graduate Certificate and Graduate Diploma in Commerce are flexible qualifications designed for commerce graduates who want to move into a new area of specialisation, and for graduates in other areas, such as art and science, who want to gain a commerce qualification.
+The Graduate Diploma is a flexible qualification designed for commerce graduates who want to move into a new area of specialisation, and for graduates in other areas, such as art and science, who want to gain a commerce qualification.

 The Graduate Diploma in Arts is a qualification enabling students to specialise at an advanced level in areas not included in their BA.
 It may be used as a transitional qualification providing a pathway from a BA to the BA(Hons) degree in a specific area.